Aut Aut

 Aut Aut is a critical philosophy and literary magazine published in Milan, Italy.
 Its name is of Latin origin and refers to existential choice and also, to Søren Kierkegaard's either/or conceptualization.

 History and profile

 Subtitled Rivista di filosofia e di cultura, Aut Aut was founded in 1951 by Enzo Paci.
 Enzo Paci was also the editor-in-chief of the magazine until his death in 1976.
 The magazine is based in Milan.

 Aut Aut has a phenomenological and existentialist orientation.
 The magazine covers articles on philosophy, literature, sociology, linguistics and also, on architecture and urbanism.

-Gillo Dorfles is among the significant former contributors.
-Roberto Sanesi started his career as a critic in the magazine in the 1950s.
-Pierre Aldo Rovatti was on the editorial board of the magazine between 1974 and 1976.
+Gillo Dorfles is among the most significant former contributors.
+Roberto Sanesi started his career as a critic for the magazine in the 1950s.
+Pier Aldo Rovatti, who was on the editorial board of the magazine between 1974 and 1976, became the editor after Paci.
 During that period it became a significant forum for the discussions of Marxism and poststructuralism.
 Afterwards it continued to be published as a critical magazine.